 “Not but what the greater part of the temples and buildings and of the citizens also would have escaped unhurt, if a fire had not suddenly broken out, which raged with great violence for fifty days and nights, and destroyed all that remained.”
 (Ammianus Marcellinus, Roman History, Book XVII, Ch.
 VII.1-7)

 Because the fire of the altar was cast down to earth in response to the prayers of the saints, we understand that the Seventh Seal is a continuation of the wrath of the Lord against Nicomedia, and fire was poured down upon that city with a vengeance, consuming with flames the people and property that remained.
-We also note that, according to Ezekiel 10:2-7, just before the coals are taken from the altar and thrown to earth, the “the brightness of the LORD’S glory” fills the house.
+We also note, according to Ezekiel 10:2-7, that just before the coals are taken from the altar and thrown to earth, “the brightness of the LORD’S glory” fills the house.
 As Zechariah 2:13 and Habukkuk 2:20 instruct us, there is to be silence when the glory of the Lord fills the temple.
 This time, the temple is in Heaven, and that is where the silence occurs.
 Only after there is silence in Heaven for half an hour—during which span the brightness of the Lord fills the temple—does the angel take the coals and cast them down upon Nicomedia, in the final answer to the prayers of the martyrs.

 Here we will end our discussion on the Seven Seals, noting only that something quite important happened between the Sixth and the Seventh.
 As God had in the past marked His people to preserve them from the wrath to come (see Ezekiel 9), so was His Church marked for preservation.
 Just as the angels in Ezekiel 10 took “coals of fire from between the cherubims, and scatter[ed] them over the city” (Ezekiel 10:2) only after God’s people had been marked on their foreheads, so did the angels of Revelation 8 pour out fire on Nicomedia only after the Church of Jesus Christ had been marked for preservation.